 The fair housing assessment found that outreach and enforcement were inadequate.
 This was due mostly reliance on old print media to advertise meetings.
 The fair housing assessment found that although Waterford is 1.65 percent of the County's population, they accounted for 2.4 percent of the County's complaints.
+Contributing factors include:

 - 1. Lack of a variety of inputs media (e.g., meetings, surveys, interviews) - 2.
 Lack of accessibility to draft documents - 3.
 Lack of digital access - 4.
-Lack of resources for fair housing agencies and organizations facilities.
-Although the overall Census Tracts located in the City are considered to have a "lower displacement risk", there are census block groups that have a high amount of households overpaying (overpayment by renters and owners) and overcrowding (15 - 20%) which could contribute to a risk of displacement.
+Lack of resources for fair housing agencies and organizations